NBCLab/Onboarding/README.md

     - There is also a great [BrainHack](https://mattermost.brainhack.org) Mattermost workspace with over 1500 members that anyone can join.
 That space has a lot of channels associated with interesting projects or initiatives.
 Mattermost is an open source Slack alternative.
 To join the BrainHack workspace, use [this invite link](https://mattermost.brainhack.org/signup_user_complete/?id=orpd9qqjb7gqpnwg5k1fdagrqa).
     - Also use links available in each Slack space to join the associated Trello boards.
 We use [Trello](https://trello.com) for project management.
 8. Follow instructions [here](http://ircc.fiu.edu/accounts/) to obtain access to the FIU High Performance Cluster (HPC).
 We perform most of our data analysis on the HPC.
 [Michael](mailto:miriedel@fiu.edu) is your point of contact for the lab's access and use of the HPC.
-9. Follow instructions [here](https://castic.fiu.edu/main/app/core/helpguides/Papercut-Mac.pdf) to obtain access to printer queue.
-This will allow you to send your print jobs to a queue and release the jobs on the toshiba printers in AHC-4 using your Panther ID card.
+9. Follow instructions [here](https://castic.fiu.edu/main/app/core/helpguides/Papercut-Mac.pdf) to obtain access to the printer queue.
+This will allow you to send your print jobs to a queue and release the jobs on the Toshiba printers in AHC-4 using your Panther ID card.

 ## Regulatory Compliance and Training
 1. Every member of our lab that will be involved in any part of our research must complete some online courses through a program called CITI.
 The courses provide historical information of the use of human subjects in research as well as guidelines for keeping information gathered from participants confidential and protected.
 These courses should be completed prior to your start in the lab.
 Here are the instructions for creating an account and accessing these courses: